WadhwaniAI/StudentDropoutEWS/README.md

 <summary><span style="font-size: 24px">🎯 Inference</span></summary>

 - To run inference on a new dataset, execute `main.py` using `infer` mode as illustrated below.
-- Input dataframe is appended with predicted probabilities and saved in `exp_dir`.
+- Output dataframe with features and predicted probabilities is saved in `exp_dir`.

 ```
 python -m src.main --mode infer --exp_dir <path/to/exp_dir> --inference_data_path <path/to/inference_data>